 The public transport desk is in the airport arrivals hall and is open from 07.00 until 22.00.
 You can also buy your ticket from the vending machine at the bus stop, in which case you will need coins.
 If you do not have change, buy your ticket from the driver, but you will pay a little more.
 Large baggage is not free of charge.
 If you have a big suitcase or backpack, you will have to buy a half-price ticket.

 Public Transport Children

 Children under the age of six travel free and children from 6 to 15 years pay half price, but have to be in possession of an ID card clearly indicating their age.
 You can also buy tram and metro tickets via SMS, but only if you have a Czech SIM-card.
 Send DPT32 to number 902 06.
 Within a minute you will receive a message and that is your ticket.
 Pay contactless inside trams or from the vending machine at the tram stops and at entrance of the metro stations

 Night Bus to the City Centre

-Night bus number 510 runs between twelve o’clock at night and half past four in the morning to Divoka Sarka tram stop.
-From here you take tram 51 to Dejvicka metro station, or stay on the tram until you get to Namesti Republiky or Václavské náměstí (Wenceslas Square).
+Night tram number 91 runs between twelve o’clock at night and half past four in the morning from Lazarska via namesti Republiky to Divoka Sarka tram stop.
+From here you take bus 910 to the airport.

 Travelling by bus and metro is a convenient, cheap and easy way to get from Prague International Airport to the city centre because public transport is fast, frequent and reliable.
 The disadvantage is that you have to transfer from bus to metro which involves getting up and down some steps and taking the escalators.
 If you have heavy luggage, it’s worth taking the shuttle bus.
 It won’t be faster but it will be more convenient.